 There’s hidden gems all throughout this great city.

 Do you want to Ice Climb in the middle of summer?

 Vertical Chill Indoor Ice Climbing at Ellis Brigham’s London Covent Garden store.

-There’s different prices for different levels of experience and each session is 1 hour long.
+There’s different prices for different levels of experience and each session is 1 hour.